 The Big Honzo frame remains unchanged for 2019.
-There are some tweaks to the build specification, but we don't expect major peformance changes.
+There are some tweaks to the build specifications, but we don't expect major performance changes.
+Oh yeah, it also costs $100 less.
+The 2019 version sells for $1,699.

 Three professional mountain bike testers rode the Kona Big Honzo and Devinci Kobain against our reigning hardtail champion, the Specialized Fuse.
 We spent weeks aboard these squish-less bikes to determine the relative ride characteristics of each rig.